 Organisation: Barbara Geilhorn

-In this lecture series researchers from all disciplines of the humanities are invited to discuss pressing questions, recent trends and approaches in the upcoming field of environmental humanities.
-Topics include but are not limited to the damage/protection of our environment, ecocriticism, climate change, the relation between human beings, nature and other living beings.
-While the series focuses on Japan, transnational perspectives in particular in comparison to other Asian countries are highly appreciated.
+In this lecture series researchers from all disciplines of the humanities were invited to discuss pressing questions, recent trends and approaches in the upcoming field of environmental humanities.
+Topics included the damage/protection of our environment, ecocriticism, climate change, the relation between human beings, nature and other living beings.
+While the series focused on Japan, transnational perspectives in particular in comparison to other Asian countries were included too.

-This series is part of the DIJ History and Humanities Study Group, a forum for scholars conducting research on modern and contemporary Japan.
-The events are open to all.
+This series was part of the DIJ History and Humanities Study Group, a forum for scholars conducting research on modern and contemporary Japan.

 Cultural Specificity & Planetary Thinking: Reading Ishimure Michiko's Final Work